qsdamar/json-splitter/README.md

 # json-splitter
-This small tool splits `import.json` into smaller files according to its children's objects.
+This small tool splits `import.json` into smaller files based on the first children's objects.

 **CLI Usage**
 ```